wp-plugins/woocommerce-last-purchased/readme.txt

 From my experience, showing last purchased date can increase conversion rate.
 This trick is using by Allegro ([www.allegro.pl](http://allegro.pl)), biggest auction and sales website in Poland.

-== Installation ==

-= From WordPress dashboard =

-1. Log in to you WordPress dashboard.
-2. Navigate to plugins page and to "Add new" next.
-3. Type "WooCommerce Last Purchased" in search field.
-4. Install and activate plugin.

-= Manually place plugin files in your plugins directory =

-1. Download and unzip plugin files.
-2. Copy plugin folder (`woocommerce-last-purchased`) to your Wordpress installation plugins directory (`/wp-content/plugins/`).
-3. Go to you WordPress panel, to plugins page.
-4. Activate plugin.

-Install plugin from your WordPress dashboard

-== Usage ==

 = Basic usage =

 Just install plugin and you are ready to go.